 Amazon BSR Sales Calculator

 Analyze how Amazon Best Seller Rank translates into real sales numbers.
-Enter a BSR rank and product category to get estimated daily and monthly unit sales, revenue projections, a confidence band, competition analysis, and a visual BSR comparison chart.
-Use the reverse calculator to find the BSR you need to hit your sales targets.
+Enter a BSR rank and category to estimate daily and monthly sales, compare BSR to sales across categories, and reverse-calculate the rank you need to hit your sales targets.

 Estimates use the formula: sales = topSales x BSR^(-0.65).
 Actual sales vary based on seasonality, promotions, and listing activity.